 Well before working from home became as popular as it is today, smart homes were becoming increasingly popular.
 This is a real estate market trend that has shown remarkable acceleration during 2020 and is expected to continue to grow in 2021.

-With the advent of more interactive technology, home assistants, and motion sensors, people will be more attracted to buildings and houses that either has this technology integrated or where it is easily adaptable.
+With the advent of more interactive technology, home assistants, and motion sensors, people will be more attracted to buildings and houses that either have this technology integrated or where it is easily adaptable.

 In addition, an increased concern for health and wellness might lead to a preference for more integrated designs, with large windows and large amounts of natural light.